ivam3/botgram/README.md

 # BOTGRAM v.1 2021 by @Ivam3

 - Botgram help you to fetch all information about Telegram group members that you manage.
-It automates the mass sending of messages and the addition of members to other groups from the command line (CLI).
+It automates the mass sending of messages and the addition of members to other groups from the command line (CLI) and more.

 # Setting